google/CFU-Playground/README.md

 ```
 ### Use

-Build the SoC, optionally with Etherbone, and load it onto Arty:
+Build the SoC in the `soc/` subdir, optionally with Etherbone, and load it onto Arty:
 ```
 pushd soc
 python3.7 ./soc.py --build --csr-csv csr.csv --cfu cfu/Cfu.v [--with-etherbone] --load